Public Television -- United States -- History

 Found in 2 Collections and/or Records:

-Overview From 1953 to 1969, James Day served as the president and general manager of KQED (San Francisco, CA).
-For fourteen years, he hosted his own weekly program, Kaleidoscope, on which he interviewed many notable people including Eleanor Roosevelt, Robert Kennedy, and Buster Keaton.
-In 1969, Day became president of National Educational Television (NET).
-When NET merged with New York's public television channel, WNDT, in 1970 to become WNET/Channel 13, Day became the...
+Abstract James Day (1918-2008) co-founded an early public television station and became well-known for his interviews with prominent figures.
+From 1953 to 1969, he served as the president and general manager of KQED (San Francisco, CA).
+For fourteen years, he hosted his own weekly program, Kaleidoscope, on which he interviewed many notable people, including Eleanor Roosevelt, Robert Kennedy, and Buster Keaton.
+In 1969, Day became president of National Educational Television...

 Found in: Michelle Smith Performing Arts Library / The Hugo Keesing collection on television and popular theme songs

-Overview The Hugo Keesing collection on television and popular theme songs is comprised of sheet music of theme songs from popular television and radio programs of the twentieth and twenty-first centuries.
+Abstract The Hugo Keesing collection on television and popular theme songs is comprised of sheet music of theme songs from popular television and radio programs of the twentieth and twenty-first centuries.
 It also contains several books about many popular shows, ranging from viewer guides, pictorial histories, and quizzes, covering a variety of programs from 1950s soap operas to politcal dramas of the 2000s like The West Wing.
-The materials were collected by Hugo Keesing, a popular culture scholar and...
+The materials were collected by Hugo Keesing, a popular culture scholar...